Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Introduction

-\phantomsection \addition[label=a:perspective,ref=c:perspective]{In this work, we assume that \gls{EL} images are captured in a manufacturing setting.
-In this case, the \gls{EL} irradiation of the solar module predominates the background irradiation, and the solar modules are captured facing the \gls{EL} camera without major perspective distortion, such that a simple perspective rectification, \eg, by estimating the homography~\cite{Hartley2004} of the solar module, can be employed.
+\phantomsection In this work, we assume that \gls{EL} images are captured in a manufacturing setting \addition[label=a:setting,ref=c:setting]{or under comparable conditions in a test laboratory where field-aged modules are analyzed either regularly or after hazards like hailstorms.
+Such laboratories oftentimes require agile work processes where the equipment is frequently remounted}.
+In these scenarios, the \gls{EL} irradiation of the solar module predominates the background irradiation, and the solar modules are captured facing the \gls{EL} camera without major perspective distortion.
 Thus, the geometric distortions that are corrected by the proposed method are radial lens distortion, in-plane rotation, and minor perspective distortions.
-This distinguishes our manufacturing setting from acquisitions in the field.
-In the field, perceivable perspective distortion can be a severe challenge that makes it difficult to identify defective areas (\eg, micro cracks) due to the foreshortening effect~\cite{Aloimonos1988}.}
+This distinguishes the manufacturing setting from acquisitions in the field, where \gls{PV} modules may be occluded by cables and parts of the rack, and the perspective may be strong enough to require careful correction.
+However, perspective distortion also makes it more difficult to identify defective areas (\eg, microcracks) due to the foreshortening effect~\cite{Aloimonos1988}.
+Therefore, capturing \gls{EL} images from an extreme perspective is generally not advisable.
+Specifically for manufacturing environments, however, the proposed method yields a robust, highly accurate, and completely automatic segmentation of solar modules into solar cells from high resolution \gls{EL} images of \gls{PV} modules.

+\addition[label=a:setting-goal,ref=c:setting2]{Independently of the setting, our goal is to allow for some flexibility for the user to freely position the camera or use zoom lenses without the need to recalibrate the camera.}

+\addition[label=a:calibration-pattern,ref=c:contrib2]{With this goal in mind, a particular characteristic of the proposed segmentation pipeline is that it does not require an external calibration pattern.
+During the detection of the grid that identifies individual solar cells, the busbars and the inter solar cell borders are directly used to estimate lens distortion.
+Avoiding the use of a separate calibration pattern also avoids the risk of an operator error during the calibration, \eg, due to inexperienced personnel.}

-We particularly hope that the proposed segmentation algorithm facilitates new research to understand the influence of module degradation on the efficiency of solar modules, and correspondingly the power generation.
-A robust segmentation of solar cells allows to continuously and automatically monitor the degradation process, for instance, by observing the differences in a series of solar cell images captured over a certain period of time.
+A robust and fully automatic \gls{PV} module segmentation can help understanding the influence of module degradation on module efficiency and power generation.
+Specifically, this allows to continuously and automatically monitor the degradation process, for instance, by observing the differences in a series of solar cell images captured over a certain period of time.
 The segmentation also allows to automatically create training data for learning-based algorithms for defect classification and failure prediction.